StasyanOi/java-backpropagation/README.md

 # java-linear-backpropagation

-Single neuron backprop, Double neuron backprop, Microframework for creating multilayer preceptrons with variable inputs and a single output node
+Single neuron backprop, Double neuron backprop, Microframework for creating multilayer preceptrons (mse is used as error)